Laotian Civil War: 1959: Second North Vietnamese invasion

 The Ho Chi Minh trail was used by both the North Vietnamese military and Laotian people from the very beginning.
 Captured North Vietnamese photo, c.1959.

 On 15 May 1959, the PAVN established Group 559; this unit was charged with the logistics of moving the necessities of war from North Vietnam to the South.
 Its foremost feat was building and maintaining the Ho Chi Minh trail down the eastern spine of Laos.
 Eventually, this transportation network would power the Vietnamese communists to victory.
 It would have to survive a relentless air campaign comparable to any interdiction bombing in World War II.

-According to assistant secretary of state Roger Hilsman, if the communists Pathet Laos regular forces assisted by medium sized NVA forces successfully overthrew the Kingdom of Laos government before the mid-1960s, then other SE Asian nations feared the massive revolutionary communists expansions from town to town illusioning the domino effect.
+According to assistant secretary of state Roger Hilsman, if the communist Pathet Lao regular forces assisted by medium sized NVA forces successfully overthrew the Kingdom of Laos government before the mid-1960s, then other SE Asian nations feared the massive revolutionary communists expansions from town to town, envisioning the domino effect.

 Also in May, the long-awaited integration of 1,500 Pathet Lao troops into the national army was scheduled.
 The U.S. embassy told the Lao government that it would be difficult to gain congressional approval of aid to Laos with communists serving in the army.
 The Pathet Lao stalled.

 The North Vietnamese government (Hanoi) deployed about 30,000-40,000 NVA soldiers to penetrate northern Laos to assist the battalions of Pathet Laos forces beyond major military campaigns.

 Under orders from Souphanouvong, the Pathet Lao battalions refused to be integrated into the Royal Lao Army.
 Souphanouvong was then arrested and imprisoned, along with his aides.
 The two Pathet Lao battalions, one after the other, escaped during the night with no shots fired, taking their equipment, families, and domestic animals with them.
 On 23 May, Souphanouvong and his companions also escaped unscathed.

 In July, U.S. Special Forces Mobile Training Teams from the 77th Special Forces Group, working under the code name Hotfoot, began training the Royal Laotian army.
 The Green Berets were attached to the Programs Evaluation Office, and like other PEO employees, were nominal civilians and dressed as such.

 The RLA was being formed into Groupement Mobiles – regimental-sized units of three battalions.
 The training teams were assigned one per GM, with some battalions also meriting a team.

 On 28 July, PAVN units attacked all along the North Vietnamese-Lao border.
 As they took ground from the Royal Lao Army, they moved in Pathet Lao as occupation troops.
-Poor battle performance by the RLA seemed to verify the need for further training; the RLA outnumbered the attackers, but still gave ground.
+Poor battle performance by the RLA seemed to verify the need for further training; the RLA outnumbered the attackers, but still lost ground.

-Also in July, the American embassy began to contract for aerial resupply for RLA troops, hiring Robert Brongersma and his Beech 18.
+Also in July, the American embassy began to contract for aerial resupply for RLA troops, hiring Robert "Dutch" Brongersma and his Beech 18.

 In September, Group 100 was succeeded by Group 959; the North Vietnamese were upgrading their military mission to the Pathet Lao, just as the Americans had expanded PEO.
 Both sides were raising larger client armies, in hopes the Lao would fight.